ietf-wg-cellar/ebml-specification/specification.markdown

 If the path contains an EBMLPathAtomRecursive part, the EBML Element can occur within itself recursively (see (#recursive)).

-As an example, a `path` of `1*(\Segment\Info)` means the element Info is found inside the Segment elements at least once and with no maximum iteration.
-An element SeekHead with path `0*2(\Segment\SeekHead)` may not be found at all in its Segment parent, once or twice but no more than that.

 The `@path` value MUST be unique within the EBML Schema.
 The `@id` value corresponding to this `@path` MUST NOT be defined for use within another EBML Element with the same EBMLParentPath as this `@path`.

 #### id